xbeat/Machine-Learning/README.md

 Convolutional Neural Networks are a class of deep learning models particularly effective for image processing tasks.
 They use convolutional layers to automatically learn spatial hierarchies of features from input data, making them highly suitable for tasks like image classification, object detection, and segmentation.

+## Batch Normalization in Neural Networks

+Introduction to Batch Normalization

+Batch Normalization is a technique used in neural networks to normalize the inputs of each layer.
+It helps improve training speed, stability, and generalization.
+This process involves normalizing the activations of each layer, which reduces internal covariate shift and allows for higher learning rates.

 ## Pooling in Convolutional Neural Networks with Python

 Introduction to Pooling in CNNs